PROJECT

 • In April and May 2024, the wetlands were planted with a range of diverse plant species, informed by a wetland specialist.
 The banks of the wetlands will be fenced off to protect the wetlands and to give plants time to establish.
 The wider open space will remain accessible to the public

-• Information boards about the project have been be added to the area
+• Information boards about the project have been be added to the area.
+Listen to the nature trail here!

 • Some vegetation removal was necessary to allow the works to go ahead.
 A number of trees will also be planted as part of the project.
 These include disease-resistant Elms, which will benefit a local population of White-Letter Hairstreak butterflies.